val314159/christophergs.github.io/portfolio.md

 	<br>

-	This is a fully responsive, single page web application used by thousands of martial artists to help them actively learn Brazilian Jiu-Jitsu when they are unable to train.
+	This is a fully responsive, single page web application used by thousands of martial artists to help them actively learn Brazilian Jiu-Jitsu when they are unable to train at the dojo.

-	The application is a playable state diagram for the martial art, and required the creation of thousands of move tree diagrams in order to create a realistic experience.
+	The application is a playable state diagram for the martial art, and required the creation of thousands of move tree schematics in order to create a realistic experience.
 The player is incentivised through game stats, which track their ability to hit certain moves and promotes them to higher virtual belt rankings accordingly.</p>

 	<p><b>Technologies used: </b>Node.js (with express.js), mongodb, backbone.js, bootstrap</p>